Huggepugge1/RustyCog/README.md

 ## Overview
 RustyCog is a lightweight task manager for Rust.
-It allows the scheduling the cogs (Tasks), engaging (executing) the cogs and finally retrieve the results.
-The results can be retrieved at any time, either blocking or simply check back in a while to see if the cog has finished or not.
+It allows you to schedule cogs (Tasks), engage (executing) them and finally retrieve their results.
+Results can be retrieved at any time, either blocking or simply check back in a while to see if the cog has finished.

 ## Installation
 ```bash